Please help support National Carry A Tune Week.

 How did this annual event begin?

-This year's Carry A Tune Day is Saturday, October 7 (William Billings Birthday).
+This year's Carry A Tune Day is Monday, October 7 (William Billings Birthday, born in Boston in 1746).

 Billings best known song was a favorite

-Listen to the original song sung by The Yankee Tunesmiths and Old Stoughton Musical Society Chorus:
+Listen to the song sung by The Yankee Tunesmiths and Old Stoughton Musical Society Chorus:

 Total Tunes Selected from 2001 to 2023 = 550